 Collecting payments on time can be one of the toughest aspects of remotely managing a property.
-At the same time, getting paid in a timely manner every month is important.
+At the same time, getting paid promptly every month is essential.
 A digital payment strategy simplifies the process for both you and your tenants.

 Popular platforms include ClickPay, Wave, and PayYourRent.
-You’ll want to find a system that accepts multiple forms of payment—like credit, debit, and direct bank transfers—and processes payments quickly so you don’t have to wait for the money to show up in your bank account.
-Digital payments will have you collecting rent easily without the hassle of paper checks.
+You'll want to find a system that accepts multiple forms of payment—like credit, debit, and direct bank transfers—and processes payments quickly, so you don't have to wait for the money to show up in your bank account.
+Digital payments will have you collecting rent efficiently without the hassle of paper checks.

 2. Install a Home Security System

 Installing a security system can give both you and your tenants extra security at your rental property.
 Home security systems are effective deterrents for preventing break-ins and vandalism, and you can use them to monitor any vacant properties as well.